Asymptomatic, Presymptomatic, and Symptomatic Transmission

 - Some authors used “herd immunity” as a virology metaphor for other topics.
 For example, Park described “inclusive science communication as a vaccination tool of sorts to combat discriminatory practices and ideologies in science.“

 To reduce indoor transmission, many people have been opening windows and pumping more outside air into buildings (de Man et al.; Hernandez; Murphy; Tufekci “We Need to Talk About Ventilation”).
 Increasing indoor humidity by using humidifiers could reduce COVID-19 transmission (Ahlawat; Allen et al; Bazant, Bush; Science Daily).
 Some experts recommended methods for using school buildings so students and teachers can both learn and prevent COVID-19 transmission, as part of an overall healthy buildings program (Harvard TH Chan School of Public Health “For Health, Healthy Buildings”; Jones E, Young, et al.; Powell).
-Others are attempting to reduce these problems by setting up tents or plastic bubbles outside restaurants in which air flows more than indoors, customers wear masks when not eating, and staff clean often (Chiu “Dining bubbles”).
+Others are attempting to reduce these problems by setting up tents or plastic bubbles outside restaurants in which air flows more than indoors, and by having customers wear masks when not eating, staff clean often, and maintaining social distancing (Chiu “Dining bubbles”; Starr).

 To help people understand and prevent airborne transmission risks, experts developed an online spreadsheet in which one can enter information on the characteristics of a place, and the spreadsheet will estimate numbers of people who could get infected (Jimenez).
 Another model estimates safe limits on “cumulative exposure time” indoors, depending on the number people, time, ventilation, room dimensions, breathing rate, respiratory activity, face-mask use, and respiratory aerosols infectiousness (Bazant; Bazant, Bush).